linode/docs/docs/guides/tools-reference/tools/how-to-write-vim-plugin/index.md

 ---
-slug: how-to-write-vim-plugin
+slug: writing-a-vim-plugin
 author:
   name: Linode Community
   email: docs@linode.com
 description: "Learn how to develop a Vim plugin.
 This tutorial shows you how with either Vim Script or an external interpreter like Python."
 og_description: "Learn how to develop a Vim plugin.
 This tutorial shows you how with either Vim Script or an external interpreter like Python."
 keywords: ['write vim plugin','create vim plugin','vim plugin python']
+tags: ['neovim', 'vim']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-11-08
 modified_by:
   name: Nathaniel Stickman
-title: "How to Write a Vim Plugin"
+title: "Writing a Vim Plugin"
 h1_title: "How to Write a Vim Plugin"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos